 Section 3: Building Forecasts for Content Ideation

-Forecasts turn scattered signals into ranked topic bets so teams publish fewer misses and more wins.
-Start by converting measurable signals — search volume change, SERP feature presence, backlink velocity, social traction, and internal conversion lift — into a composite `Signal Score`.
+Forecasts organize scattered signals into ranked topic bets.
+This helps teams publish fewer unsuccessful pieces and more successful ones.
+Start by converting measurable signals — search volume change, SERP feature presence, backlink velocity, social traction, and internal conversion lift — into a composite Signal Score.
 Then apply a forecast model that maps that score to forecast potential (traffic upside, conversion probability, and competitive defensibility).
-Finally, prioritize topics into a short prototype plan for rapid validation.

 3.1 From signals to topic ideas